-In this blog, we are going to discuss about an amazing tool used for service discovery and configuring services.
+In this blog, we are going to discuss an amazing tool used for service discovery and configuring services using Consul.

 Hold on a second!!
 There must be some questions in your mind: